preetamguptas/preetamguptas.github.io/README.md

 ## Portfolio

 Hlwoo ,

-       First of all, Thank you So Much For Coming to My Page.
+ First of all, I am very Thankful to Coming My Page.

  I am a Preetam Gupta of first Year Student Currently Pursuing at

             Computer Science Engineering